axelheer/nein-linq/README.md

 *Note:* for parent / child relations the less dynamic but (maybe) more readable *Lambda injection* is also an option: just encapsulate the selector as a nice extension method.

-*Attention:* i'm still playing around with this feature, so please beware my fickleness.

 Function substitution
 ---------------------

 This is a really dead simple one.
-Maybe i should've started here...
+Maybe we should've started here...

 Just think of helper functions like the `SqlFunctions` class provided by *Entity Framework*.
 And we need to replace the whole class for unit testing or whatsoever.